hyperspace/hyperspace/README.md

 # Hyperspace

-A JSON Config file to automatically change apps, directory and files from project to project for OSX.
+A JSON Config file to automatically change apps, directories and files from project to project for macOS.

 ### Install